Investigating Data-driven systems as digital twins: Numerical behavior of Ho-Kalman method for order estimation: Numerical Behaviour and Applicability

 \subsection{Non-homogeneous Systems}

-Moving on to a different kind of complexity, one can form a matrix for a solution for a non-homogeneous system, such as in the case of $y'(t)+0.9y(t)=e^{-t/8}$.
+Moving on to a different kind of complexity, one can form a matrix for the case of for a non-homogeneous system, such as in the case of $y'(t)+0.9y(t)=e^{-t/8}$.
 The rank of a $10 \times 10$ responses matrix would be equal to $P+Z=2$, where the $Z$ is the number of Zeros and $P$ the number of poles (1 and 1 respectively).
-If one augments this matrix to be $11 \times 10$ or $10 \times 11$, padding with (translated) excitation function values to the bottom or to the right, as shown in the equation below, then the rank remains equal to 2.
-This indicates that the order of the differential equation is equal to $P$ (equal to 1 in this case), as the input and the output have terms linearly dependent.
+If one augments this matrix to be $11 \times 10$ or $10 \times 11$, padding with (translated) excitation function values to the bottom or to the right, as shown in Equation (\ref{addU}) below, then the rank remains equal to 2.
+This indicates that the order of the differential equation is equal to $P$ (equal to 1 in this case), as the input and the output have linearly dependent terms.